linkarzu/linkarzu.github.io/_posts/neovim/2025-01-10-markdown-setup-2025.md

 - I like following markdown guidelines, so I don't like my lines to be longer than 80 characters, I like to enable wrapping for them

-### epwalsh/obsidian.nvim (uninstalled)
+### ~~epwalsh/obsidian.nvim (uninstalled)~~

 - [epwalsh/obsidian.nvim](https://github.com/epwalsh/obsidian.nvim){:target="\_blank"}
-- I used this plugin for a few days, but uninstalled as I didn't find much use for my personal workflow
-- Before this I used `marksman` so if I press `gd` by default it takes me to the file I need
-- **Please let me know in the comments what use case you find with this plugin**
-- P.D I like to keep my `conceallevel = 0`
-  - If set to 0 it shows all the symbols in a file, like bullet points and code block languages, obsidian.nvim works better with 1 or 2
+- I link notes with `marksman` and I format my files with `meanderingprogrammerrender-markdownnvim`, so I don't see a use case for this plugin

 ## Improve the video next year

-- As the "viejas" say in my country "If God gives me license" I'll make a follow up video next year with the things that changed between now and then
+- I'll make a follow up video next year with the things that changed between now and then
+- Share improvements and tips in the youtube comments of stuff that would make my markdown editing experience even better

 ## Timeline